-She has a Masters degree in General Psychology and a B.A. degree in Criminal Justice Administration from Phoenix University.
+She earned her PhD from Walden University, Masters degree in General Psychology, and a B.A. degree in Criminal Justice Administration from Phoenix University.
 She works to empower individuals and families to overcome personal obstacles to improving their communication and relationships.

 She also facilitates groups in multiple areas and encourages individuals to find their own solutions to problems.
 Using clinically tested and evidenced-based interventions, Josephine has worked with over 150 individuals and families since 2002 in the mental health field.
 She is a member of various mental health organizations and has particular expertise in child/adult ADHD and workplace performance, substance abuse and addiction, domestic violence training, and depression.
 She offers an integrative approach that centers on cognitive-behavior therapy (CBT).

 My therapy approach is Integrative Psychotherapy.
 Within this approach, I will help you to integrate yourself: to bring back to awareness the sensations, the responses, the abilities, the hopes and the thoughts, and doubts and desires that were put off and hidden as a result of acute/cumulative trauma.
 I see this method as potentially helping you become whole again, with full access to all that you are and may become.